hakuhodo-technologies/scope-rl/docs/documentation/subpackages/rtbgym_about.rst

         random_state=12345,
     )

-Specifically, users can define their own :class:`WinningPriceDistribution`, :class:`ClickThroughRate`, and :class:`ConversionRate` as follows.
+In particular, users can define their own :class:`WinningPriceDistribution`, :class:`ClickThroughRate`, and :class:`ConversionRate` as follows.

 Example of Custom Winning Price Distribution: